The last few years have been among the most turbulant on record for small businesses.

 How many businesses are there in the UK?

-There were estimated to be 5.5 million private sector businesses in the UK in 2022 (down 1.5% from 2021).
-This is almost entirely (99.9%) comprised of small and medium-sized businesses and 75% do not employ any staff other than the owners.
+There were estimated to be 5.4 million private sector companies in the UK in 2025 (up 1.4% from 2024).
+This is almost entirely (99.8%) comprised of small and medium-sized businesses – and is responsible for generating 52% of the total turnover.

 How many micro businesses are there in the UK?